abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 I thought, *Okay, now this makes sense*—I’d forgotten for a moment that I was in England and things like “worry” are pronounced a bit differently.
-This monk went on to explain that he had been suspicious of me for the first few weeks because I was an American and he had many different preconceptions of what Americans were like and did not want to get too close or engage.
-As it turned out, we became good friends over the year and appreciated each others company.
+This monk went on to explain that he had been suspicious of me for the first few weeks because I was an American, and he had many different preconceptions of what Americans were like and did not want to get too close or engage.
+As it turned out, we became good friends over the year and appreciated each other’s company.

 Last night here at the monastery, we were talking about living in community—the effect people have on us and how, particularly as